-The Trust, the Adviser and the Sub-Adviser have each adopted a Code of Ethics under Rule 17j-1 of the 1940 Act.
-The Adviser's Code of Ethics permits, subject to certain conditions, personnel of the Adviser to invest in securities that may be purchased or held by the Fund.
+The Trust, the Adviser and each Sub-Adviser have each adopted a Code of Ethics under Rule 17j-1 of the 1940 Act.
+The Adviser and Sub-Advisers' Codes of Ethics permit, subject to certain conditions, personnel of the respective Adviser and Sub-Adviser to invest in securities that may be purchased or held by each Fund.
 The Distributor relies on the principal underwriters exception under Rule 17j-1(c)(3) from the requirement to adopt a code of ethics pursuant to Rule 17j-1 because the Distributor is not affiliated with the Trust or the Adviser, and no officer, director, or general partner of the Distributor serves as an officer or director of the Trust or the Adviser.